Richard Clement Moody: Avocational life

-'fairy-chasing charlatanism' and moyenne bourgeois) and the biologist Sir Joseph Dalton Hooker.

-Richard Clement Moody died at the Royal Bath Hotel, Bournemouth on 31 March 1887, whilst visiting Bournemouth with his daughter, and was buried at St Peter's Church, Bournemouth.
-He left over £24,000 in money (about £1.2 million in 21st century money) in addition to his estates.
+Moody died at The Royal Bath Hotel, Bournemouth, on 31 March 1887, whilst visiting Bournemouth with his daughter, and was buried at St Peter's Church, Bournemouth.
+He left over £24,000 in money (about £1.6 million in 21st-century money) in addition to his estates which included over 3049 acres in British Columbia.

 Governor of the Falkland Islands (October 1841 – July 1848)

 Settlement

-In 1833 the Great Britain asserted its authority over the Falkland Islands.
-In 1841, Moody, aged only 28 years, was appointed, on the recommendation of Lord Vivian, to be the first Lieutenant-Governor of the Falkland Islands.
-It is likely that the lauded reputation, at the Colonial Office, of Richard Clement Moody's father, Colonel Thomas Moody, Kt., contributed to the Office's decision to appoint him to an important position at an unprecedentedly young age, and to grant him powers that were exceptional relative to those of other British Colonial Governors.
+In 1833, Great Britain asserted its dominion over the Falkland Islands.
+In 1841, Moody, who was aged only 28 years, was appointed, on the recommendation of Lord Vivian, to be the first lieutenant-governor of the Falkland Islands.
+It is likely that the lauded reputation, at the Colonial Office, of his father, Colonel Thomas Moody, CRE WI, ADC, Kt., contributed to the decision to appoint him at that unprecedentedly young age, and to grant him powers that were exceptional relative to those of other British Colonial Governors.
 Moody was directed by Lord John Russell to exercise an authority of 'influence, persuasion, and example'.
-Richard Clement Moody departed England, for The Falkland Islands, on 1 October 1841.
-His office was renamed Governor of the Falkland Islands in 1843, when he became Commander-in-Chief of the Falkland Islands.
+He departed England, for the Falkland Islands, on the Hebe, on 01 October 1841.
+He inserted into a bottle, which he threw overboard off the Bill of Portland on his journey to the Falkland Islands, a letter to his sister Sophia Moody: the bottle and its letter was, after 34 days in the water, washed ashore at Blatchington, near Brighton, and delivered to Sophia Moody at Guernsey.

 When Moody arrived, on the Hebe, at Port Louis on 16 January 1842, the Falklands was 'almost in a state of anarchy', but he used his powers 'with great wisdom and moderation' to develop the Islands' infrastructure.
-Moody's General Report of the Falkland Islands for the British Government was completed on 14 April 1842 and was sent to London on 3 May.
+Moody's 'General Report' of the Falkland Islands for the British Government was completed on 14 April 1842 and was sent to London on 3 May.
 In his General Report, Moody recommended that the Government encourage settlers and promote extensive sheep farming.
-He estimated that the population of sheep were 40,000 in 1842 and encouraged the Government to import quality stock from Britain to be crossed with the local breeds: this policy was implemented to considerable success and was adopted by future settlers.
+He estimated the population of sheep on the Falkland Islands to be 40,000 in 1842 and encouraged the Government to import quality livestock from Britain to be crossed with their local breeds: this policy was successfully implemented and adopted by future settlers.